The War of the Conquest

 The Fighting in Ohio

-The War of the Conquest began with fighting in the Ohio Valley.
-Both France and Great Britain laid claim to this territory, which was very important for the fur trade.
 In 1754, the British tried to seize control of the Ohio Valley and were met by opposition from the French.
 Despite being outnumbered, the French won several of these early battles.
-Their success was particularly thanks to their Indigenous allies and their military strategies.
+Their success was due in large part to the military support from their Indigenous allies.

 Important!